zegetech/zegetech.github.io/_posts/2019-06-18-unveiling-mpesa-daraja-2-0.md

 ![ease of integration](/assets/images/blog/daraja-2/ease_of_integration.png){: .img-responsive .center}

 Can it be better?
 Is it even possible to improve on it?
-Can we make it simpler?Yes, a strong **YES**.
+Can we make it simpler?
+Yes, a strong **YES**.
 But simple isn't simple enough unless we put it into context and define what simple really looks like.

 ## The Pain of integrating APIs

 Looking back at the [Payment survey](2019-03-21-payments-kenya.md) and [Payment gateways in Kenya](2019-01-14-payment-gateways-Kenya.md), the main challenges experienced by the community while integrating Payments can be summarized to the following main points:
 1. Lack of Documentation and sample code
 2. Lack of testing platforms(widely known as sandboxes)
 3. Lack of standardization